 TurboGrafx-16 101: The Beginner’s Guide

-The RetroGaming 101 series is aimed at gamers who are just starting out in the classic gaming scene or are curious about an older console that they don’t know much about yet.
-Those of you that are especially knowledgeable about the featured console, I encourage you to add any information that you think would be beneficial into the comments section.
-If you are new to the featured console, and still have questions, you can also use the comments section and I will do my best to help you out.
+The RetroGaming 101 series is aimed at gamers who are just starting out in the classic gaming scene or are curious about older consoles they don’t yet know much about.
+Those of you who are especially knowledgeable about the featured console are encouraged to contribute any information that you think would be beneficial in the comments section.
+If you are new to the featured console and still have questions, you can also use the comments section and I will do my best to help you out.

 Also see: Games That Defined The Turbo-Grafx 16